marcblank/nina.plugin.manifests/README.md

 ## Using the powershell script - *recommended*
 This is the most simple way of creating the manifest file.
 It will make use of the compiled assembly and its meta data attributes and will fill out most of the manifest with the available meta data.
 The only thing that needs to be added manually is the installer URL which points to the location where the plugin dll is hosted online - a script paramter to directly insert this is also available.
+Alternatively the .NET7 version of the file has the option to directly upload to bitbucket and the URL will be generated.
 The script has the following set of parameters:

 `-file` - **required**